 Our suppliers are essential to provide our divisions with the goods and services required to enable us to continue to meet our customers’ needs.
 They play a vital role in our operations so it is important that we develop strong relationships with them.

-- We have launched a new Supplier Management Framework to engage with suppliers effectively including having executive sponsorship for our key relationships.
+- We have previously launched a new Supplier Management framework to engage with suppliers effectively, including having executive sponsorship for our key

 - We have signed up to the Prompt Payment Code and are committed to paying the majority of our suppliers within 30 days.

-- Our CEO became a member of the National Numeracy Leadership Council in September 2021, which aims to grow the network of organisations and individuals actively addressing the issue of poor numeracy and elevate the understanding and importance of the issue at a national level.
+- Our CEO is an active member of the National Numeracy Leadership Council, which aims to grow the network of organisations and individuals actively addressing the issue of poor numeracy and elevate the understanding and importance of the issue at a national level.